Bayesian mixture models (in)consistency for the number of clusters: Discussion

 Another way to estimate the number of components is to use the approach of \cite{wade_bayesian_2018}.
 This approach consists of a point estimation of the partition of the data and is commonly used in practice.
-As it is widely used in practice, it would be interesting to investigate the consistency in this case.
+As it is widely used in practice, it would be interesting to investigate the consistency in this case. \cite{chaumeny_bayesian_2022} investigates this question from a practical point of view, using a simulation study, some positive results are found, but no theory is provided.